 Travel: 3 1/2 Hours; Walking: Medium

-Before leaving for the day we will transfer luggage to Nagano.
+Before leaving for the day we will transfer luggage to Nagano or the airport.
 Prepare your overnight bag for 2 days and 1 night.
 We will be traveling by numerous forms of transportation through the Chubu Sangaku National Park.
 Here you will get a chance (weather permitting) for a view of the Tateyama Mountain Range.
 You will also have some time to go hiking around the alpine area above the treeline.
 Here you will not only enjoy the view of the surrounding mountains but the many alpine flowers as well, or you can just relax and enjoy the view.
 Breakfast and dinner at the hotel are included.

 Travel: 1 1/2 Hours; Walking: TBD